Frequently Asked Questions

 32. What other community work and resources does MN-ADDM provide?

-MN-ADDM actively engages culturally- and linguistically-appropriate dissemination, and educational and outreach activities that are designed to target hard-to-reach communities.
+MN-ADDM actively engages culturally and linguistically appropriate dissemination, educational and outreach activities designed to target hard-to-reach communities.
 MN-ADDM partnered with the CDC-funded "Learn the Signs.
-Act Early" (LTSAE) project and Help Me Grow MN to conduct outreach and educational activities on early developmental screening and early identification in under-identified communities, such as Latino, Hmong, and Somali communities.
-MN-ADDM, together with MN Act Early, has translated and customized ASD and LTSAE outreach materials and resources for our local diverse communities.
+Act Early" (LTSAE) project and Help Me Grow MN to conduct outreach and educational activities on early developmental screening and early identification in under-identified communities such as Latino, Hmong, and Somali communities.
+MN-ADDM together with MN Act Early has translated and customized ASD and LTSAE outreach materials and resources for our local diverse communities.

-A short film series was developed in partnership with the Minnesota Department of Human Services to raise awareness of ASD among local diverse communities (e.g., Somali, Hispanic, Hmong, African American, American Indian).
-These films are designed to help families access evaluation resources, early intervention services, and ASD support resources. https://mn.gov/autism/videos-podcasts/
+A short film series was developed in partnership with the MN Department of Human Services to raise awareness of ASD for local diverse communities (e.g. Somali, Hispanic, Hmong, African American, and American Indian).
+They are designed to help families access evaluation resources, early intervention services, and ASD support resources. https://mn.gov/autism .

-33. How do Minnesota state agencies address the prevalence of autism in our children?
+33. What are state agencies in MN doing to address the issue of high prevalence rates of autism in our children?

-The Minnesota Departments of Education, Health, Human Services, and Employment and Economic Development—in partnership with other stakeholders, including providers, parents and caregivers, clinicians, researchers, self-advocates, and advocates—are coordinating across the range of services available.
+Representatives from the Minnesota Departments of Education, Health, Human Services, and Employment and Economic Development, in partnership with other stakeholders including providers, parents and caregivers, clinicians, researchers, self-advocates, and advocates continue to work towards coordination across the range of services available.

-People with ASD or related conditions often need a variety of supports and services over the course of their lifetimes.
-To meet the needs of each person and family, the State of Minnesota offers many programs, including those for health care, education, home and community-based supports, and mental health services.
+People with ASD or related conditions often need a variety of supports and services over the course of their lifetime.
+To meet each individual person and family’s needs, the state of Minnesota offers many programs, including those for health care, education, home and community-based supports, and mental health services.

 Even before a child receives a formal diagnosis, local school districts serve as a resource for referrals and services.
-For children birth to age 5, families can contact Help Me Grow Minnesota .
-For children over the age of 5, local school districts can be contacted for special education services.
+For children birth to age 5, families can contact Minnesota Help Me Grow.
+For children over the age of 5, contact local school districts can be contacted for special education services.

 County public health, social services, or tribal offices can provide local information and referrals, including advocacy, child care, community resources, county services, education, and medical specialists.
 For information and referrals, contact the child’s local county agency or tribe.

-Minnesota requires both private and public health insurers to offer autism treatment services.
-One coverage option for autism intervention services in Minnesota is the Early Intensive Developmental and Behavioral Intervention (EIDBI) Benefit. https://mn.gov/dhs/partners-and-providers/news-initiatives-reports-workgroups/long-term-services-and-supports/eidbi/eidbi.jsp
+In Minnesota, both private and public health insurers are required to offer autism treatment services.
+The EIDBI benefit is one option for coverage of intervention services for autism: https://mn.gov/dhs/partners-and-providers/news-initiatives-reports-workgroups/long-term-services-and-supports/eidbi/eidbi.jsp

-35. What is the role of the Minnesota Department of Health in ASD prevalence?
+35. What is the role of the Minnesota Department of Health related to ASD prevalence?

-• Knowing ASD prevalence in Minnesota over time helps MDH prepare our systems and workforce to best meet the needs of individuals with ASD and their communities.
+- Continuing to know the prevalence of ASD in Minnesota over time helps MDH prepare our systems and workforce to best meet the needs of individuals with ASD and their communities.

-• MDH strives to improve health equity across the state.
+- MDH also strives to improve health equity across the state.
 Having more data about autism helps MDH identify and address health disparities by race, location, gender, disability status, and other differences.